rixx/books.rixx.de/data/reviews/missy-vineyard/how-you-stand-how-you-move-how-you-live/index.md

 The second big part of the book is about **spatial awareness**.
 Vineyard encourages you to perform a mental motion that keeps you aware of your surroundings.
 The shortened formula is "up, forward, wide" (see details in the exercise below), or imagining a sheet of paper morphing into a cube.
-Expanding your active awareness in these directions, and then beyond yourself and into your surroundings, feels extremely powerful and good, though I could not say for what.
+Expanding your active awareness in these directions, and then beyond yourself and into your surroundings, is extremely powerful and good, though I could not say for what.

 One last thought that I picked up from this book, and that has kept me busy for a while: You have and maintain a model of your body, and you build this model by way of your bodily sensations.
 The sensations are true, but your